 - The sender will indicate that the transmission is confidential and is intended only for the identified recipient and solely for the intended purpose.

-- PHI/PI sent or received by email to/from VHA Staff shall be sent through VHA’s secure system using the “@vha.ca” email of the sender and the recipient.
+- PHI/PI sent or received by email to/from VHA Staff shall be sent through VHA’s secure system using the “@vha.ca” email of the sender.

 - All PHI/PI sent or received via e-mail from or to outside third parties shall be encrypted.